lmendiboure/5G-Course/IoT/ReadME.md

   * Once this is done, start the MQTT service: `sudo service mosquitto start`

-**Q.2A1** Re-explain how MQTT works.
+**Q.2A1** Re-explain how MQTT works (could use slide 32).
+What is the format of a MQTT message? (slide 37)

 **Q.2A2** CoAP is another widely used protocol for connected objects (MQTT and CoAP is the two main ones).
-What is the difference between CoAP and MQTT?
+What is the difference between CoAP and MQTT? (slide 46)

 Now that the broker is launched, we will create in a first terminal a client that subscribes to the topic "testMQTT" and in another terminal a second client that publishes the message "Hello world !" in this topic.